 Inland marine insurance protects your tools, material, and equipment when it’s in transit or on a jobsite.
 You may think these items are covered by your general liability insurance.
 However, general liability only covers losses at the location listed on the policy.
 It does cover property damage and bodily injury claims but will not replace or repair damaged equipment or tools.
 For this type of coverage, you need an inland marine or tools and equipment policy.

 The policy protects your tools and equipment from theft, damage, or vandalism, and will pay the cost to replace or repair the asset, plus temporary measures to keep the project on schedule.
-You may add additional coverage to include rented equipment, builders risk, or an installation floater.
+You may add additional coverage to include rented equipment, builders risk, equipment floater, or an installation floater.
 These added coverages will require additional premium payments, of course.

 How much does it cost?

-The median cost of inland Marine insurance is approximately $14 per month, or $169 per year, according to Insureon.
+The median cost of inland marine insurance is approximately $14 per month, or $169 per year, according to Insureon.

 Note that the cost of a policy is always subject to the asset value, coverage limits, the amount of risk in the industry, and your claims history.
 It’s best to contact an insurance agent to get a proper estimate before purchasing coverage.